-We have just received a very limited amount of very high grade, Lapis Lazuli from Afghanistan expertly ground with single estate, cold pressed linseed oil and made into stunning paint.
+We have just received a very limited amount of high grade, Lapis Lazuli from Afghanistan expertly ground with single estate, cold pressed linseed oil and made into stunning paint.

 Lapis lazuli has been prized for centuries as for a very long time it was the only lightfast blue available but also revered for it's rich depth of hue and crystal clarity.